dr-jts/recipes/meat/chicken.md

 1. TOC
 {:toc}

-## Chicken Breasts with Sun-dried Tomatoes
+## Chicken Breasts with Sun-dried Tomatoes in a Creamy White Wine sauce

 * 2 chicken breasts (or fillets)
 * 3 T butter